GROW Model for Coaching: A Teacher's Guide

 In the Options step, the coach helps the individual generate various possible solutions or approaches to achieve their goal.
 This encourages creative thinking, expands the individual's perspective, and allows for exploration of different paths.

 Finally, the Will step involves creating a concrete action plan.
-The coach helps the individual establish specific steps, milestones, and timelines to move forward towards their goal.
+The coach helps the individual establish specific steps, milestones, and timelines to progress towards their goal.
 It ensures that the individual is committed and accountable for taking action.

 During the Options stage, coaches use open-ended questions to help individuals brainstorm multiple solutions without judgment, encouraging creative thinking beyond their usual patterns.
 Effective techniques include asking 'What else could you do?' and 'If you had unlimited resources, what would you try?' to expand thinking.
 This stage deliberately separates idea generation from evaluation to overcome cognitive biases and discover effective approaches.